 You won’t be the only person that needs a strong support system—the child in your life will as well.
 Depending on the age of the child that you take in, they may have had a lot of instability and unrest, and having regular interactions with both adults and children that have their best interest in mind is critical to his or her development.

 “Make sure you have close people in your life who will see the child regularly,” says Jenny.
 One reason she notes that this is important is that you will need time to yourself, but it may not be as easy to establish childcare and babysitters depending on your child’s needs, but people that he or she sees regularly and has a relationship with would be good candidates to help you out.

 You may have met others through training, know people from church or work, or you may have to contact your agency or social worker to meet other people who are fostering, but however you do it, it’s crucial to have people in your life who have or are going through what you are.

 Many foster parents I’ve talked to meet regularly in groups to talk about issues and get feedback.
-In fact, many times, these groups are run by agencies and social workers who can further connect you with resources that you may need including therapists, doctors, specialists, or even other families who you can talk to.
+In fact, many times, these groups are run by agencies and social workers who can further connect you with resources that you may need including therapists, doctors, specialists, or even other families to who you can talk.

 Remember, no two children are the same and situations won’t be the same, but finding people who may have an understanding is important for not just the children you’re bringing into your home, but your own mental health as well.